binhvo9/panpac-bi-copilot/README.md

 - Python, pandas/polars, DuckDB/SQLite
 - Streamlit + Plotly for interactive BI dashboards
 - Markdown documentation for roadmap, governance, and training
-- Simple rule-based Insight Agent (with optional LLM extension)
+- Simple Insight Agent (with simple scikit-learn model for predictive and rule-based for diagnostic and prescriptive DA demonstration)

 Operations – Mill Performance & Yield